sboesebeck/morphium/README.md

    }
 ```

-If you use the MorphiumIterator as the type it acutally is, you'd get even more information:
+If you use the MorphiumIterator as the type it actually is, you'd get even more information:

 ```java
    MorphiumIterator<Type> it=q.asIterable(100);